-Blackboard Introduction (15 points)
+Canvas Introduction (15 points)

-Blackboard Introduction: For this assignment, you will a) change your profile picture on Blackboard, b) make an introduction to your instructor and your peers as requested in the designated discussion board answering each of the posted questions, and c) respond to at least three of your peers.
+Canvas Introduction: For this assignment, you will a) change your profile picture in Canvas (click on "account" followed by "profile"), b) make a recorded introduction to the instructor and your peers answering all of the posted questions found on the discussion board forum, and c) respond to at least two of your peers.
 This is how I will take attendance during the first week.
 The sooner you complete this task, the sooner I can verify your attendance.
-I verify your attendance during the second week by checking to see if you logged into Blackboard.
+I will verify your attendance during the second week by checking to see if you logged into Canvas.

-• This assignment is due by the Friday after classes start (January 13, 2023)
+• This assignment is due by Wednesday, January 10, 2024.